 Adjust Time Management Methods

 Go through each task with great detail.
-Which tasks are time wasters?
-Once you’ve figured that out, you have three options: delegate, hire, or drop.
+Which jobs are time wasters?
+Once you’ve figured that out, you have three options: delegate, hire or drop.
 If you already have employees, there may be someone with a suitable set of skills to take on the task.
 If not, it might be time to hire someone, even as a contractor, to help you.
-If the task doesn’t seem important enough for either of those options, maybe you can simply drop it from your to-do list.
+If the task doesn’t seem important enough for either of those options, maybe you can drop it from your to-do list.

 Implement Time Management Techniques